shachar731945/light-classnames/README.md

 - literal `string` that will always be included.
 - objects where the key defines the className and the value represents whether to include the className or not.
 - `null` and `undefined` values are ignored.
+- `number` will be included if it is not a 0.

 Because of this, all the examples shown in the original `className` README.md file will work here too.
 ```js